lbdreyer/conda-gitenv/README.md

 Track environment specifications using a git repo
 -------------------------------------------------

 ``conda gitenv`` is a designed to simplify the deployment centrally managed conda environments.
-Rather than expecting a sysadimn to administer appropriate conda commands on a live system, it decouples the ``conda update`` phase from the actual deployment, giving users the ability to review and prepare for any forthcoming changes.
+Change nothing Rather than expecting a sysadimn to administer appropriate conda commands on a live system, it decouples the ``conda update`` phase from the actual deployment, giving users the ability to review and prepare for any forthcoming changes.